INTERVIEW 2025.1.26

 Q: In the second camp, there has been an increase in training in a game format, and we have started to see good plays that utilize Hian's speed and power.

-As a team, we have built up to this point in the camp, and I feel that we are gradually coming together.
-In match formats, there are times when we hold the ball, and within that, we are able to take on various challenges.
-There are also situations where everyone is using their physical strength while maintaining possession of the ball.
-While we have seen an increase in very good formations, fatigue is also starting to show in terms of physical stamina.
+A: As a whole team, we have been building up through the camp so far, and I feel we are gradually getting into shape.
+In the game format, there are times when we hold onto the ball, and within that, we are able to take on various challenges.
+There are also situations where everyone uses their physical strength while maintaining possession of the ball.
+Very good patterns have increased, but fatigue is also starting to show in terms of stamina.

 Q: The timing for player Hian to break through from behind has improved, and the ball is coming out well.

-A, I have been able to accumulate good practice, and breaking behind the opposing defenders is one of my strong playing styles, so I have been discussing this with various players and it has permeated the entire team.
-Of course, being able to express my strong plays is a good thing, and I believe it also adds value to the team.
+A: We have been able to accumulate good practice, and breaking behind the opposing defenders is one of my strong playing styles, so I have talked with various players and it has permeated throughout the entire team.
+Of course, being able to express my strong plays is a good thing, and I believe it also benefits the team.

 Q, a new challenge has also begun.

-A, we have started to tackle things that we haven't done much of until now.
-There are good harvests from that, and I believe that if we increase our maturity, even better things will emerge.
-I think we have players who can respond to anything, including various options.
+A: We have also started working on things we hadn’t focused on much until now.
+There have been good results from that, and I believe even better outcomes will emerge as we increase our level of maturity.
+I think we have players who can handle anything, including various options.

 Text by Kohei Baba (Freelance Writer)